 Wray said that the COVID-19 pandemic hasn’t brought an end to any of the CCP’s influence campaigns.

 “In fact, we have heard from federal, state, and even local officials that Chinese diplomats are aggressively urging support for China’s handling of the COVID-19 crisis… Not that long ago, we had a state senator who was recently even asked to introduce a resolution supporting China’s response to the pandemic,” he said.

-Wray went to point out that China’s government and Communist Party have brazenly violated well-settled norms and the rule of law.
+FBI Director Wray pointed out that China’s government and Communist Party have brazenly violated well-settled norms and the rule of law.